cjumel/dotfiles/TOOLS.md

 #### Install

-For MacOS, install Karabiner-Elements following its [installation guide](https://karabiner-elements.pqrs.org/docs/getting-started/installation/).
+For macOS, install Karabiner-Elements following its [installation guide](https://karabiner-elements.pqrs.org/docs/getting-started/installation/).

 ### [Vimium](https://github.com/philc/vimium)

 I use Vimium for Vim-like key bindings in a web browser.
-It's install instructions depend on the web browser, and, to use my settings, you need to copy the content of [this file](.vimiumrc) in the Vimium settings in your web browser.
+It's install instructions depend on the web browser, and, to use my settings, you need to copy the content of [this file](.config/vimium/vimiumrc.vim) in the Vimium settings in your web browser.

 ### [WezTerm](https://wezfurlong.org/wezterm/index.html)

-Wezterm is my terminal emulator of choice, as it is very simple to install, has all the standard terminal features (unlike the builtin MacOS terminal emulator or [iTerm2](https://iterm2.com/), which I both used at some point), is very performant, and is very configurable through Lua code (the same language as neovim configuration).
+Wezterm is my terminal emulator of choice, as it is very simple to install, has all the standard terminal features (unlike the builtin macOS terminal emulator or [iTerm2](https://iterm2.com/), which I both used at some point), is very performant, and is very configurable through Lua code (the same language as neovim configuration).

 #### Install

-To install the terminal emulator and a font, for MacOS, run the following commands:
+To install the terminal emulator and a font, for macOS, run the following commands:

 ```bash
 brew install font-jetbrains-mono-nerd-font